malik-w/truelayer/README.md

 * Currently the access token received from TrueLayer is being stored in the application memory.
 In practice this would probably be encrypted and stored in the database with the user id.
 * Refresh token mechanism is not yet implemented - this would be done by checking the token's expiry before any calls to the data API and calling the refresh endpoint if necessary.
+* When the transactions are saved in the db, any existing transactions are deleted, to allow multiple tests to be run in one session.
+* When the category values are calculated, the results are left unrounded - this could easily be amended if necessary.